-Your skin is the largest organ in your body and, since it’s always exposed to the elements, it can get dry.
+Your skin is the largest organ in your body.
+Since it’s always exposed to the elements, it can get dry.
 When your skin is dry, you’ll start to see fine lines and wrinkles on your face.
-So it’s important to keep your skin moisturized.
+So it’s important to take care of your skin and keep your skin moisturized.
 A healthy skin barrier controls how your skin looks and feels.
 So keeping the skin moisturized will help prevent breakouts, acne, and illnesses.

 A year ago, I read an article that suggested that sleeping on your stomach can leave you with sagginess in your face.
 So I’ve been sleeping on my stomach since then.
 There are many benefits, and I’ve even been able to sleep through the night without feeling peckish.

 “A well-conditioned and active body is never tired.”